 The proposed framework covers six themes within the practice of value-creating global citizenship education that aim to promote the necessary knowledge, skills, values, and attitudes to enable learners to develop:

-- A Belief in the Value-Creating Capacity for Social-Self Actualization: that can approach issues concerned with social justice, gender, and equity through developing the value-creating capacity of the learner to contribute to individual benefit and social good.
+- A belief in the value-creating capacity for social and self-actualization: that can approach issues concerned with social justice, gender, and equity through developing the value-creating capacity of the learner to contribute to individual benefit and social good.

 Overall, based on my study of Asian perspectives an acknowledgement of one’s common humanity I have argued, would give emphasis to perceiving the divisiveness and alienation that is present within modern societies.
 That is, it would place a strong emphasis within the curriculum to tackle stereotyping and foster the socio-emotional capacity of compassion towards all inhabitants of the earth whilst also recognizing the nature and forms of power structures in an increasingly globalized world and the unseen perpetuation of colonial perspectives.
 The behavioral response to solve global issues would be rooted in a non-dualistic belief system that through an intuitive examination of the depth of human life subscribes to the view that an attitudinal change within each person can impact upon their environment (see Ikeda 2003: 106).
 The educational environment will be developed to foster meaningful life-to-life connections among people – between students and teachers, schools and communities, and so on.
 This book is not only for educators, but for all who are engaged with fostering youth, the citizens of this world.

-I would like to end my talk today with one of the key suggestions made in my recent book that could help develop Ikeda/Soka Studies globally as a valid and recognized field of educational study.
-And that is, the necessity of a historical-comparative study that examines Ikeda as a historical actor, his creativity as analyzed by contextualizing his contributions from within his historical locale, as well as his influence within different communities and countries, within the particularities of selected schools and on youth and education.
-Comparative research here includes the influence of particularities, the factors that determine how Ikeda/Soka studies or the practice of it gets shaped within a selected institution, or within a specific context.
+I would like to end my talk today with one of the key suggestions made in my recent book that could help develop Soka studies globally as a valid and recognized field of educational study.
+And that is, the necessity of a historical and comparative study that examines Ikeda as a historical actor, his creativity as analyzed by contextualizing his contributions from within his historical locale, as well as his influence within different communities and countries, within the particularities of selected schools and on youth and education.
+Comparative research here includes the influence of particularities, the factors that determine how Soka studies or the practice of it gets shaped within a selected institution, or within a specific context.
 For example, by people and networks formed across local and regional locales and their influence in shaping research and praxis across particularities.
-In the case of the US it is perhaps the links being made between DePaul University, Soka University of America, the Ikeda Center, and various academic friends of Dr. Ikeda.
-A two-pronged approach to advancing the field of Ikeda/Soka Studies in Education will therefore require some sort of consensus on perspectives that reflect the original intent of the thinker and are universal with the recognition that practices, and possibilities are shaped by particularities.
+A two-pronged approach to advancing the field of Soka studies will therefore require some sort of consensus on perspectives that (a) reflect the original intent of the thinker and are universal, and (b) also recognizes that practices, and possibilities are shaped by particularities.